gwatts/pinfinder/README.md

 ### Windows

-1. Backup the device using iTunes on a desktop computer.
+1. Backup the device using [iTunes](https://www.apple.com/itunes/download/) on a desktop or laptop computer.
 NOTE: The "encrypt backup" option *must be disabled* in iTunes.
 2. Download pinfinder from the [latest releases](https://github.com/gwatts/pinfinder/releases) page.
 3. Select "Open" when prompted by the web browser